-We may be subject to export controls and other sanctions regulations that prohibit the shipment or provision of certain products and services to certain countries, governments, and persons, and new export controls and sanctions are promulgated from time to time, including the recent application of new and broad-ranging sanctions and export controls enacted as a result of Russia's invasion of Ukraine.
-While we take precautions to prevent aspects of our work marketplace from being exported in violation of export controls and sanctions, including implementing internet protocol address blocking and obtaining and relying on licenses, when applicable, we cannot guarantee that the precautions we take will prevent violations of export control and sanctions laws.
-If we are found to be in violation of U.S. or international sanctions or export control laws, it could result in substantial fines and penalties for us and for the persons working for us.
-In addition, our users may be subject to export control laws that do not apply to us and we may not be able to determine the applicability of such export control laws, and any violations by them could harm our reputation.
+We may be subject to export controls and other similar regulations that prohibit the shipment or provision of certain products and services to certain countries, governments, and persons, and new export controls and similar regulations are promulgated from time to time, including the recent application of new and broad-ranging export controls enacted as a result of Russia's invasion of Ukraine.
+While we take precautions to prevent aspects of our work marketplace from being exported in violation of export controls, including implementing internet protocol address blocking and obtaining and relying on licenses and exemptions, when applicable, we cannot guarantee that the precautions we take will prevent violations of export control and similar laws.
+If we are found to be in violation of U.S. or international export control laws, it could result in substantial fines and penalties for us and for the persons working for us.
+In addition, our users may be subject to export control laws that do not apply to us and we may not be able to determine the applicability of such export control laws, and any violations by them could harm our reputation and they could seek to hold us responsible for any monetary losses.